IAM roles for best practices in AWS

 Using AWS IAM roles services to administrate your AWS resources has never been easier to use.

 IAM roles helps us to manage our root Amazon Web Services account and provide permissions to different groups or users and assign roles.

-Feel free to explore what you can do with IAM and take full advantage of this tool for administration.
+Feel free to explore what you can do with IAM roles and take full advantage of this tool for administration.

 - Try different types of authentication for any user.

 - Lock any type of account or user to perform certain operations on your Amazon environment. (eg. creation and deletion of databases).